-Once all the placement and finishing is complete, the concrete can rest and begin to cure (get hard).
+Let the concrete can rest and begin to cure (get hard).
 The curing process lasts 28 days, with the first 48 hours being the most critical.
-It is recommended that a liquid chemical curing and sealing compound be applied to the concrete as soon as the finishing process is complete.
-The curing compound helps the concrete cure slowly and evenly, which helps reduce cracks, curling, and surface discoloration.
+Apply a liquid chemical curing and sealing compound to help the concrete cure slowly and evenly, which helps reduce cracks, curling, and surface discoloration.
 You can start to use your concrete for light foot traffic 3 to 4 days after placement, and you can drive and park on your concrete 5 to 7 days after placement.
 Read about curing concrete.

 Concrete has been around for thousands of years, and remains the most popular choice for residential patios, walkways, and driveways.
 When you make the decision to go concrete, understanding the basic steps—from picking a contractor to general maintenance—will make the entire process run smoother for all parties involved.

 Pouring a DIY Concrete Slab